Public Speaking Contest

 Contestants deliver a 10-11 minute persuasive speech advocating change or alteration in existing attitudes, values, beliefs, and actions (policy changes, reconsideration of issues, public deliberation) on a highly controversial public issue.
 No audio or visual aids permitted.
 Awards will be given for 1st, 2nd, and 3rd place.

-Selected students should submit their application to participate on this form that includes the student’s name, major, year in school, contact information, title of presentation, abstract, course, and professor by 31 March 2018.
+Selected speakers should submit their application to participate on this form that includes the student’s name, major, year in school, contact information, title of presentation, abstract, course, and professor by 1 April 2020.

 Students are judged on the following bases: